 The three most common medications used for injections are papaverine, phentolamine, and prostaglandin E1.
 All three act by relaxing the smooth muscles and causing the arteries to dilate.
 This activates the trapping mechanism which maintains the erection.

-You might want to know about possible complications from the injections.
-They are the development of scar tissue and the possibility of a prolonged erection, but those risks are significantly minimized when you are seeing a physician who is very experienced with this treatment option and the appropriate dosing levels.
-The risk of scarring is greatly reduced if the penis is compressed for five minutes after the injection and the site of the injection is varied.
+Possible complications from injections include the development of scar tissue and the possibility of a prolonged erection.
+However, those risks are significantly minimized if you are under the care of a physician who is very experienced with this treatment option and the appropriate dosing levels.
+The risk of scarring is also greatly reduced if the penis is compressed for five minutes after the injection and the site of the injection is varied.

 Our experience with injectable medication tells us that many men are successfully treated this way.
 Their erections are often much stronger and more reliable than those from the oral medications.
 In some ways, the injection is a more spontaneous solution for treating impotence since it can be used right before a sexual encounter.
-With foreplay and the medication, the individual gets a good, strong erection.
-On top of that is this news: studies suggest that men who use the injections on a regular basis have a high likelihood of seeing improvements in their spontaneous erections.
+Also, studies suggest that men who use the injections on a regular basis have a high likelihood of seeing improvements in their spontaneous erections.

-The penis, just like any other part of the body, responds well to exercise, regular workouts and lots of activity.
-The importance of physical therapy treatment for penile health is a relatively new approach and field of treatment.
-Recent studies have supported the anecdotal evidence that a penis which is regularly used, exercised, and stimulated experiences better recovery.
+Physical therapy treatment for penile health is a relatively new approach and field of treatment.
+Recent studies support anecdotal evidence that a penis which is regularly used, exercised, and stimulated experiences better recovery.

 In the early stages of treatment, exercises are mild and gentle.
 These consist of simple stretching and massaging activities to encourage the penis to fill with blood.
-A passive vacuum device may be used.
-As recovery continues, more aggressive exercises are introduced as well as stimulating the nerves which control erections.
+As recovery continues, slightly more aggressive exercises are instituted.

 Vacuum devices are a significant part of the therapy process.
 Getting the penile tissue regularly engorged with blood will combat tissue damage, fibrosis, and atrophy.
 Daily use of a vacuum therapy regime not only helps with blood flow, it is often the first step in getting men to engage sexually with their body.

-If you have experienced loss of penile mass, we have exercises and therapies designed to restore as much as possible of your former size.
+If you have experienced loss of penile mass, there are also exercises and therapies designed to restore as much as possible of your former size.
 These treatments may require stretching devices worn several hours each day.
 If implemented early, these stretching exercises, along with vacuum therapy and physical therapy can often fully restore penile size.
 But even if you begin therapy much later, there is still reason to hope for restoring at least some of your lost length and girth.

 Regular, therapeutic masturbation, regular stimulation from a partner, and maintaining intimacy are vital in the recovery process.
 A sexuality educator will help couples find fulfilling ways to create intimacy during the recovery process.

 Maintaining your sexuality and staying sexually active and fulfilled are crucial to your recovery.
-Very often in the process, men can feel like patients, science experiments, or even emasculated.
 You will be counseled in ways to satisfy each other sexually as you are recovering.
 Innovations, activities, marital aids and even just new ways of thinking about sex will be topics of discussion at every appointment.
 Many men report that their love lives have never been better than after therapy.